vnykmshr/formidable-upload-example/README.md

 ### Getting started

-# Get headstart `git clone git@github.com:vnykmshr/headstart.git`
+* Get headstart `git clone git@github.com:vnykmshr/headstart.git`
-# Install Packages `cd headstart && npm install`
+* Install Packages `cd headstart && npm install`
-# Copy config `cp sample-config.js config.js`
+* Copy config `cp sample-config.js config.js`
-# Minify assets `./bin/minify`
+* Minify assets `./bin/minify`
-# Test start server `node app`
+* Test start server `node app`
-# Update remote upstream to your own repository, and do a initial commit.
+* Update remote upstream to your own repository, and do a initial commit.
-# Hack it as you please.
+* Start hacking the code to suit your taste.

 If you face any issues, just drop me a message.
 I will be more than happy to help you out.